hashicorp/terraform-provider-google/docs/r/google_project_iam_policy.html.markdown

 The following arguments are supported:

 * `project` - (Required) The project ID.
-    Changing this forces a new project to be created.
+    Changing this forces a new resource to be created.

 * `policy_data` - (Required) The `google_iam_policy` data source that represents
     the IAM policy that will be applied to the project.
 The policy will be